budde377/Part/README.md

 dart package (and fetching dependencies) and look after a composer file at `./composer.json`, and fetch it.

 When on a development machine, run `update-dev`.
 This will fetch various development dependencies.

+### The `site-config.xml` file

+All your sensitive information should be declared in a site-config.xml file.
+Please ensure that you set-up your .htaccess right, so none has access to it other than you.

 ### Providing your own `SiteFactory`
 Since the system is structured in a OOP manner, build on some default instance of `SiteFactory`.
 You can however provide